 It Can Increase Your Tax Bill

 Generally, canceled debt is counted as income for tax purposes unless you qualify for an exception.
 The Mortgage Forgiveness Debt Relief Act of 2007 was enacted to allow homeowners who lost their homes through short sales or foreclosures to escape a major tax penalty for mortgage debt that was forgiven.
+Although the act expired at the end of 2013, it has been extended every year since then.
+Its latest extension goes through Dec.
+31, 2025.

-Unfortunately, the Act expired at the end of 2013, and while an extension is being debated, it’s not set in stone.
 If you default on your mortgage with a significant amount owed and your lender decides not to pursue a deficiency judgment, it can come back to bite you at tax time.

 You May End up Having to File Bankruptcy

 In situations where you know the lender may come after you for the difference after foreclosure, your options are very limited.
 You can try to negotiate a settlement or payment arrangement of some kind to avoid a lawsuit, but if that doesn’t work, you’ll have to go to court.

 If that happens, you can try to show that you’re judgment-proof, which basically postpones the lender’s ability to attack your bank accounts or garnish your wages.
 The only way to eliminate the judgment entirely, however, is to file bankruptcy.

 Chapter 7 is known as liquidation bankruptcy because even though any debts you include in the filing are wiped out, you have to turn over some of your assets to the court so they can be sold and the assets used to pay your creditors.
 A Chapter 7 filing can stick around on your credit for up to 10 years, so if you’ve already got a foreclosure showing, it’s just going to drag your score down even more if you go bankrupt.